Why WAMS Asks for Vehicle Details

 “Why do you need my VIN, RPO codes, or configuration details before I order?”

 White Automotive & Media Services (WAMS) specializes in OEM-correct GM electronics programming.
-That level of accuracy requires understanding exactly how a vehicle was built and how its systems are configured.
+That level of accuracy depends on understanding exactly how a vehicle was built and how its systems are configured.

 GM Vehicles Are Not Built One-Size-Fits-All

-Two GM vehicles can look identical on the outside and still be fundamentally different electronically.
+Two GM vehicles can look nearly identical on the outside and still be very different electronically.

 Differences may include:

-• Multiple hardware revisions in the same model year
+• Multiple hardware revisions within the same model year

 • Different infotainment architectures (HMI, CSM, Global A, Global B)

-• Audio system variations (Base, Bose, premium amplifiers)
+• Audio system variations such as base, Bose, or premium amplifier setups

-These differences are defined by the vehicle’s VIN and RPO codes, not trim names or visual inspection.
+These differences are identified through the vehicle’s VIN and RPO codes, not just trim names or visual inspection.

 Programming Is Not Generic — It Is VIN-Specific

-When you order from WAMS, you are not just buying a physical part.
+When you order from WAMS, you are not simply purchasing a physical part.

 • VIN-specific programming